Mental Health Training Program

 Students provide individual psychotherapy and skills-based groups to clients in early recovery from co-occurring disorders.
 All students will have an opportunity to facilitate or co-facilitate groups, and many start their own groups at some point during the training year.
-There are also opportunities for doctoral students to administer psychological testing contingent on availability of of referrals, prior training in this area, and outside supervision.
+There are also opportunities for doctoral students to administer psychological testing contingent on availability of referrals, prior training in this area, and outside supervision.
 Students assist the counseling staff in determining and addressing issues of potential self-harm; thus, they are able to intervene in crisis situations.
 They attend and participate in team meetings and consult regularly with our agency physicians about medication referral and course of treatment.
-For the most part, they assume the same clinical responsibilities expected of the mental health staff.
+With supervision and support, our students participate in a full range of clinical activities.

-With the limited availability of mental health staffing due in large part to fiscal restraints, the students are able to provide much needed mental health services to individuals who might otherwise be denied.
+The student therapists who train with us receive the opportunity to partner with our clients and join them on their journey to reclaim their lives.
 The Mental Health Training Program provides essential help to our clients with co-occurring disorders and trains the next generation of psychotherapists in the specialized principles and application of treatment for a very significant segment of the mental health population.

-Thank you for your interest in our training program.
-If you are interested in applying for the HealthRIGHT360 Mental Health Training Program, please email (firstname.lastname@example.org) or mail an application packet which includes a cover letter, curriculum vita, graduate transcripts (unofficial are acceptable), and three letters of recommendation by March 6, 2015 to:
+If you are interested in applying for the 2017-2018 HealthRIGHT360 Mental Health Training Program please email by February 22, 2017, Gregory Kraft or mail an application packet which includes a cover letter, curriculum vita, graduate transcripts (unofficial are acceptable), and three letters of recommendation to:

 Lic.
 Psychologist PSY 7492